VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

 # Plant Minotor

-# Peace Lily: Fresh, Green & Air-purifying
+# Fresh, Green & Air-purifying: Peace Lily

+    enjoys moist soil and low-light conditions.

 > As fresh as summer breeze!

-    [icon . logo]

-    enjoys moist soil and low-light conditions.

-## Background
+## Peace L

 - **Why Monitoring?**

     * To keep a plant happy and healthy.

-    * To remedy a plant at the early stage when the signs that it is unhappy come up.
+    * To detect the unhappy signs of a plant and remedy it at the early stage.

-    * To data insight [TBC]
+    * To build visualization webpage with the live data from real world.

 - **Peace Lily**